tlswg/tls13-spec/draft-ietf-tls-tls13.md

   set by a pre-TLS 1.3 server.

 cipher_suites
-: This is a list of the cryptographic options supported by the client, with the client's first preference first.
-Each cipher suite defines a key exchange algorithm, a record protection algorithm (including secret key length) and a hash to be used with HKDF.
-The server will select a cipher suite or, if no acceptable choices are presented, return a "handshake_failure" alert and close the connection.
+: This is a list of the symmetric cipher options supported by the client, specifically the record protection algorithm (including secret key length) and a hash to be used with HKDF, in descending order of client preference.
 If the list contains cipher suites the server does not recognize, support, or wish to use, the server MUST ignore those cipher suites, and process the remaining ones as usual.
-Values are defined in
+Values are defined in {{cipher-suites}}.
-  {{cipher-suites}}.

 legacy_compression_methods
 : Versions of TLS before 1.3 supported compression with the list of